luerhard/chapter_regression_and_artifical/main.md

 The internet changed that.
 Digital data is comprehensive, ubiquitous, and, in general, cheap to retrieve.
 While the availability of such data opens up new roads and possibilities, it creates the need for new forms of analysis and the need to approach questions in a new way [@mcfarland:SociologyEraBig.2016; @lazerComputationalSocialScience2020].
-Along with those new datasets, data sources, and an explosion in available computing power, new techniques for analyzing social phenomena were developed rapidly, often by integrating knowledge from other disciplines into an emerging field of "Computational Social Science" [@heibergerInstallingComputationalSocial2016].
+Along with those new datasets, data sources, and an explosion in available computing power, new techniques for analyzing social phenomena were developed rapidly, often by integrating knowledge from other disciplines into an emerging field of "Computational Social Science" (CSS) [@heibergerInstallingComputationalSocial2016].

 In particular, social scientists increasingly use tools from [!ml], methods that can be described as "a class of flexible algorithmic and statistical techniques for prediction and dimension reduction" [@grimmer:MachineLearningSocial.2021, 396].
 Applications of [!ml] comprise some of the most important technological innovations in recent years, for instance, gene prediction or search engines [@jordan:MachineLearning.2015].